Tips for Preventing Student Burnout

 Resilience

-Build your resilience to stress by taking care of your physical and emotional health.
+Build your resilience to stress by caring for your physical and emotional health.
 Create time for yourself.

-It’s easy to overextend ourselves by trying to do too much at once.
+It’s easy to overextend ourselves by doing too much at once.
 Schedule personal time every single day, even for just 10 minutes.
-There is always something to do, but everyone can take 10 minutes for themselves to do something personally enjoyable and fulfilling.
+There is always something to do, but everyone can take 10 minutes for themselves to do something enjoyable and fulfilling.

 At Florida National University, We Care

-Florida National University cares about its student body and wants each and every student to achieve the highest of his or her ability.
-If you are having difficulties, please visit with one of the counselors in our Student Services Office to help find resources that can help you.
+Florida National University cares about its student body and wants every student to achieve their goals.
+If you are having difficulties, please visit with our Student Services Office to find resources that can help you.